whysthatso/urbanism/README.md

 * Something to better deal with sidenotes/footnotes (currently an ugly kludge in the ckeditor)

 #### Credits
-[Lewis McGuffie](http://lewisdoesdesign.com/) did the visual design for this and Andra Aaloe was projet coordinator for the initial launch of the site in December 2012.
+[Lewis McGuffie](http://lewisdoesdesign.com/) did the visual design for this and Andra Aaloe was project coordinator for the initial launch of the site in December 2012.